torfjelde/Bijectors.jl/README.md

 - `transformed(d::Distribution)`, `transformed(d::Distribution, b::Bijector)`: constructs a `TransformedDistribution` from `d` and `b`.
 - `logpdf_forward(d::Distribution, x)`, `logpdf_forward(d::Distribution, x, logjac)`: computes the `logpdf(td, td.transform(x))` using the forward pass, which is potentially faster depending on the transform at hand.
 - `forward(d::Distribution)`: returns `(x = rand(dist), y = b(x), logabsdetjac = logabsdetjac(b, x), logpdf = logpdf_forward(td, x))` where `b = td.transform`.
 This combines sampling from base distribution and transforming into one function.
 The intention is that this entire process should be performed in the most efficient manner, e.g. the `logabsdetjac(b, x)` call might instead be implemented as `- logabsdetjac(inv(b), b(x))` depending on which is most efficient.
+- `entropy(d::TransformedDistribution)`: entropy is invariant under push-forward so it's just a proxy for the entropy of the underlying `Distribution`.

 # Bibliography
 1. Rezende, D. J., & Mohamed, S. (2015).
 Variational Inference With Normalizing Flows. [arXiv:1505.05770](https://arxiv.org/abs/1505.05770v6).